Sunset clouds sky

 Thoughts on a Passion For Travel and Our Mortality

-“You really need to come to Asheville,” the friend — originally from Biloxi, Mississippi and relocated to Los Angeles before moving to the small city nestled in the mountains of western North Carolina — had said to her seven days earlier.
+“You really need to come to Asheville,” the friend — originally from Biloxi in Mississippi and relocated to Los Angeles before moving to the small city nestled in the mountains of western North Carolina — had said to her seven days earlier.
 “It is really nice here.
 You will love it.”

 Everyone in the room was stunned at the tragic news.
 We never did find out what exactly happened to her friend and her family; but this woman took a tragedy and turned it into a powerful and compelling speech from the heart which ironically more than fulfilled the requirements of her presentation — and she did not even realize it at first.

 The first thought which came into my head is that her story is a stark reminder that we never know when our time will run out.
-I am the type of person who would rather actually try things and do things — attempt to play a guitar, act in films and commercials which you will most likely never see, become a certified managerial executive coach, earn my Master of Business Administration degree as only a few of many examples — than watch other people do things.
-People are surprised that I am an actor on the side and yet rarely watch movies — primarily because I would rather act in them rather than watch other people act.
+I am the type of person who would rather actually try things and do things — attempt to play a guitar, launch a business, act in films and commercials which you will most likely never see, become a certified managerial executive coach, and earn my Master of Business Administration degree as only a few of many examples — than watch other people do things.
+People are surprised that I have been an actor on the side and yet rarely watch movies — primarily because I would rather act in them rather than watch other people act.
 That is just the way I am and have always been that way.

 Travel has always been a passion of mine.
 I know of many people who have the desire to visit certain places around the world; but they almost always have a reason — or excuse — as to why they cannot travel.
 It is incredibly easy to simply put off travel until a later date — but I also knew people who did just that and are now no longer living, having never fulfilled their travel dreams.